Skip to main content

 Step 3 — Browse Databases

-4MINDS opens a live SQL connection to the instance endpoint using your master credentials and lists user databases.
+4MINDS opens a live SQL connection to the instance endpoint using the IAM-generated token and lists user databases.
 System databases (rdsadmin, mysql, information_schema, performance_schema, sys) are filtered out.

 Step 4 — Select Tables